ElectroStatics-Sim

 Quick overview:

-This program simulates electrostatics by approximating solutions to the Poisson equation for electrostatics ($\nabla^2 = \frac{\rho}{\epsilon}$) in a 3D space.
+This program simulates electrostatics by solving the Poisson equation for electrostatics ($\nabla^2 V = -\frac{\rho}{\epsilon}$).

 Via a desription language, the initial conditions for the simulation can be set.
 Currently the simulation supports simple 3D geometries, charged materials, and conductive materials.